ArcBlock/forge-dapp-starters/packages/forge-xmark-starter/blocklet.md

 ## What is This For?

-What can I do when I need to leverage gatsby to building web dApps?
+What can I do when I need to leverage xmark and react.js to building web dApps?

-`forge-gatsby-starter` is here to help! **`forge-gatsby-starter` is the go to solution if you want to build applications with [gatsby](https://www.gatsbyjs.org/) that runs on forge powered chains.**
+`forge-xmark-starter` is here to help! **`forge-xmark-starter` is the go to solution if you want to build applications with xmark and react.js that runs on forge powered chains.**

 `forge-next-starter` is based on the awesome `forge-react-starter`.

 ## What's Included?

-`forge-gatsby-starter` is a gatsby dApp template that have [forge-sdk](https://npmjs.org/package/@arcblock/forge-sdk) integrated, it consists of 2 core parts:
+`forge-xmark-starter` is a gatsby dApp template that have [forge-sdk](https://npmjs.org/package/@arcblock/forge-sdk) integrated, it consists of 2 core parts:

 ### Frontend Part

 Built upon the application skeleton we got after running `create-react-app`, dApps bootstrapped with this starter have several widely used react libraries integrated to make page composing easier:

-- [gatsby.js](https://reactjs.org/) this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - [styled-components](https://www.styled-components.com) as styling solution
 - [@material-ui/core](https://material-ui.com) as component library
 - [react-router-dom](https://reacttraining.com/react-router/) for client side routing